 Puerto Vallarta Area Map

-Puerto Vallarta proper is made up of several zones, all of which lie along or near the city's waterfront, Banderas Bay.
+Puerto Vallarta is made up of several zones all of which lie along or near the city's waterfront, Banderas Bay.
 Residential areas sit in the eastern part of the city.
-The Hotel Zone and Marina Vallarta stand just a few miles from the city's airport, while the popular Playa Los Muertos is located on the city's southern side.
+The Hotel Zone and Marina Vallarta stand just a few miles from the city's airport while the popular Playa Los Muertos is located on the city's southern side.
 In between is El Centro, home to some of the city's oldest architecture and streets, including the renowned Church of Our Lady of Guadalupe, on Hidalgo Street.
-North and east of the city are popular pueblos -- or towns -- that offer a less commercialized and more authentic glimpse of the Mexican lifestyle.
+North and east of the city are popular pueblos – or towns – that offer a less commercialized and more authentic glimpse of the Mexican lifestyle.

 El Centro & Zona Romantica

 South of the Hotel Zone, El Centro is another very active area in Vallarta.
-The area has eclectic and abundant cuisine offerings, as well as its vibrant art scene and its seaside malecón, the boardwalk that runs along the bay's shore.
+The area has eclectic and abundant cuisine offerings, as well as a vibrant art scene and its seaside malecón.
 The area's narrow cobblestone streets and famous Church of Our Lady of Guadalupe also offer tourists a glimpse into an older, less commercial Vallarta.
-A little farther south is the Zona Romantica, or Romantic Zone, home of one of the popular Playa Los Muertos.
-The south side is also the center for the city's thriving gay scene.
-A newly constructed Malecón seaside walkway offers spectacular views of the bay and easy access to the beach.
+A little farther south is the Zona Romantica, or Romantic Zone, home to one of the popular Playa Los Muertos.
+The south side is also the center for the city's thriving LGBT scene.
+A fairly recently constructed Malecón seaside walkway offers spectacular views of the bay and easy access to the beach.

-Local towns outside of Puerto Vallarta proper offer travelers a better glimpse of the local lifestyle and culture.
-One of the most widely-visited pueblos just north of Puerto Vallarta, Bucerías, offers fine food and excellent beaches with fewer crowds than its southern neighbor, as does the small town of Punta de Mita, home to several beachside hotels and resorts.
-Towns and pueblos like Bucerías and Punta de Mita are accessible by bus and by rental car.
+For a more authentic experience of local lifestyle and culture, travelers should make time for the small towns located outside of Puerto Vallarta.
+For instance, Bucerías, offers excellent food and beaches with fewer crowds than its southern neighbor, as does the small fishing village of Punta Mita, home to several beachside hotels and resorts.
+Towns and pueblos like Bucerías and Punta Mita are accessible by bus and rental car.
 To the south of Puerto Vallarta, seaside towns like Yelapa also offer luxurious hotels away from PV's more crowded city center.